Food justice movement: Global food security

-Colonialism is also a major source of food insecurity in the Global South.
+Colonialism is a major source of food insecurity in the Global South.
 Colonialism had a direct impact on those who depended on seasonal farming due to prolonged droughts in certain regions, however, colonial policy often made important pasture and water resources legally inaccessible.
 Food insecurity has been perpetuated by post-colonial policies more recently through the inflation of food prices, aggregation of cropland, and displacement of groups from land available for food crops.
 Similarly, colonial policies that encouraged the planting of cash crops for export over subsistence crops has continued to affect food security in the Global South.
 Many Global South countries have subsequently become dependent on food aid from Global North nations.